 As part of our asset IMP, described in Section 12.1 Asset Integrity Management of the Sustainability Report, we conduct regular testing of new and existing pipelines and tanks.
-For some of these tests, we use hydrostatic integrity testing, a process where water is injected into a pipeline or tank and is pressurized to a certain level to test the integrity of the pipeline or tank.
+For some of these tests, we use hydrostatic integrity testing, a process where water is injected into a pipeline or tank to test the integrity of the pipeline or tank.
 Often a portion of the hydrostatic integrity test water used is returned to the source and is available to be used again.
 In some hydrostatic integrity tests, we use water from non-fresh water sources.

-The volume of water we used for hydrostatic integrity testing in 2019, 2020, and 2021 of our in-service PHMSA-regulated pipelines is provided below.
-For 2020 and 2021, this volume also includes water used for hydrostatic integrity testing of our tanks.
+The volume of water we used for hydrostatic integrity testing of our in-service PHMSA-regulated pipelines and tanks is provided below.
 We have developed processes to track the water we use for hydrostatic integrity testing of pipelines not regulated by PHMSA and newly constructed pipelines as they are placed in service and we expect to include these volumes in a future report.